 3. Orthodontic treatment will lower your risk of gum disease.

 Your teeth alignment has a significant impact on the health of your gums.
 When your teeth are straight, they’re easier to properly brush and floss, which allows you to protect your gums from infection.
 Straight teeth also allows the gums to fit better within your gum sockets, which means there are fewer pockets that could trap harmful bacteria.
 These two factors are important in preventing an infection called gingivitis, which, if left untreated, can eventually progress to gum disease.

 4. It can also reduce your risk for other serious health conditions.

 By way of preventing gum disease, orthodontic treatment also prevents many other oral health conditions.
 Gum disease has been linked to a number of severe health issues including stroke, heart disease, respiratory illness, and even complications with pregnancy.
 Therefore, straightening your teeth can actually protect you not only from infections of the gums, but a number of other health issues as well.

 5. Straight teeth can give you better breath.

 Crooked teeth can create many pockets to trap bacteria and food debris.
 It can also make it more difficult to brush these particles away.
 Over time, these particles can begin to release an odor that leads to halitosis, or bad breath.
 Therefore, orthodontic treatment can be highly beneficial in keeping your breath smelling fresh and your teeth and gums in good condition.

 Do you want to see if orthodontic treatment is right for you or your child?
-Call Oak Park Dental Group in Chicago today to schedule your consultation!
+Call your local Oak Park orthodontics team in Chicago today to schedule your consultation!